pratham1500/GatoRest-Inn/README.md

 Moderate experience in Artificial Intelligence, Machine Learning, HTML Some experience in Android App Dev., IOS App Dev.
 No experience with Golang, Angular, or Typescript.

+Avneesh Atrey:
+Experienced in Machine Learning, C++, python(product recommandation) Moderate experience in java, web development
+No experience with Golang, Angular or typescript.